At which campus can I study this program?

-After completing courses required for the core and fundamental competencies in the major, students can choose two technical elective courses from the department list, out of which one must be an IE course.
-In addition, the students must also complete the three-credit capstone design course.
+After completing courses required for the core and fundamental competencies in the major, students can choose two IE technical elective courses from a department list.
+In addition, students must also complete the three-credit capstone design course.

 What is Industrial Engineering?

 Industrial Engineering is rooted in the sciences of engineering, the study of systems, and the management of people.
 Industrial engineers are big-picture problem solvers who optimize complex engineering systems and processes.
 They bring together people, machinery, materials, information, energy, and financial resources to improve efficiency, performance, quality, and safety while reducing cost and waste.
 According to the Institute of Industrial & Systems Engineers, Industrial Engineers "work to eliminate waste of time, money, materials, energy, and other commodities."
 Because it is a broad and versatile discipline, study of industrial engineering prepares you for careers in every sector of the economy.